-If you are installing or upgrading a two-node cluster or not adding additional nodes to a two-node cluster, continue with Step 9 on page 21.
+If you are installing or upgrading a two-node cluster or not adding additional nodes to a twonode cluster, continue with Step 10 on page 18.

-8 (Conditional) Specify the location of the Cluster Server License files or browse and select a path, then click Add.
+9 (Conditional) Specify the location of the Cluster Server License files or browse and select a path, then click Add.

-Since licenses for a two-node cluster are included with NetWare 6, this screen only appears if you are installing or upgrading a three-node or larger cluster.
+Since licenses for a two-node cluster are included with NetWare 6.5, this screen only appears if you are installing or upgrading a three-node or larger cluster.

-If you are installing a three-node or larger cluster, you can obtain additional Cluster Server Licenses from Novell or from your Novell Authorized Reseller.
+If you are installing a three-node or larger cluster, you can obtain additional Cluster Server Licenses in the LICENSE\NWCS directory on the NetWare 6.5 Operating System CD.

 You are given the option of installing without licenses.
-If you choose to install without licenses and you have a cluster with more than two nodes, you will need to manually install the licenses at a later date using iManage.
+If you choose to install without licenses and you have a cluster with more than two nodes, you will need to manually install the licenses at a later date using iManager.
+If you install licenses at a later date, after installing the licenses you must reboot each cluster server that you have added a license to.
+This will ensure that cluster licensing functions properly.
 Novell Cluster Services will not function without the proper licenses in place.

-- 9 Continue through the final installation screen. - If you are creating a new cluster, the installation program will create a new Cluster object in eDirectory and install Novell Cluster Services software on the servers you specified to be part of your cluster. - If you are adding new nodes to an existing cluster, the installation program will install Novell Cluster Services software on the servers you are adding to your cluster. - If you are upgrading Novell Cluster Services software on an existing cluster, the installation program will upgrade cluster software on all servers in the cluster.
+10 Continue through the final installation screen.

+- If you are creating a new cluster, the installation program will create a new Cluster object in eDirectory and install Novell Cluster Services software on the servers you specified to be part of your cluster. - If you are adding new nodes to an existing cluster, the installation program will install Novell Cluster Services software on the servers you are adding to your cluster. - If you are upgrading Novell Cluster Services software on an existing cluster, the installation program will upgrade cluster software on all servers in the cluster.